sesamiapp/devportal/docs/2-sesami-experience/6-shopify-integration/2-custom-pages.md

 *Not sure what is a product tag? check [Product tagging](/docs/sesami-experience/shopify-integration/intro/#product-tagging)*

-### Editing theme files
+### Editing Theme Files
 :::caution
-Knowledge of HTML, CSS, JavaScript, and Liquid is required.
+Knowledge of HTML, CSS, JavaScript, and Liquid are required.
 Consider hiring a developer if you aren't comfortable doing the steps in the tutorial.
 :::

 1. From your Shopify admin, go to **Online Store > Themes**.